rpm-software-management/mock/mock/README.md

     tito build --rpm

-The latest release for all supported platforms can be found in this [Copr repository](https://copr.fedorainfracloud.org/coprs/g/mock/mock-stable/).
+The latest release for all supported platforms can be found in this [Fedora Copr project](https://copr.fedorainfracloud.org/coprs/g/mock/mock-stable/).

 ## Packaging status